KimPaige/VehicleManager/README.md

 I will only be working on this project when I have spare time between assignments and work, and to begin with it will just be me playing around and getting used to a new language.

+The original shell for this website is from React.